Information, effects, dosage, side effects

 The microalgae can significantly reduce the fat content in the blood.
-In a study from 2014, scientists were able tolower their subjects' cholesterol levels by an average of 1.6 percent.
+In a study from 2014, scientists were able to lower their subjects' cholesterol levels by an average of 1.6 percent.
 The triglyceride content even decreased by almost 12 percent.
-Chlorella also had a positive effect on the ratio of “bad” LDL cholesterol to “good” HDL cholesterol.
+Chlorella also had a positive effect on the ratio of 'bad' LDL cholesterol to 'good' HDL cholesterol.
 While the LDL cholesterol content decreased, the HDL cholesterol increased by 4 percent.

-Deposits of fat, thrombi, connective tissue and lime in the arterial blood vessels are summarized as arteriosclerosis, popularly known as arterial calcification.
+Deposits of fat, thrombi, connective tissue and lime in the arterial blood vessels are summariesd as arteriosclerosis, popularly known as arterial calcification.
 Arteriosclerosis is one of the main risk factors for diseases such as a heart attack and stroke.

 The algae chlorella contains nutrients that can counteract the formation of arterial calcification.
-These include antioxidant vitamins such as vitamin C, the amino acid arginine, potassium or calcium.
+These include antioxidant vitamins such as vitamin C, the amino acid arginine, potassium, or calcium.

 All metabolic processes that take place in the human body require a certain pH value.
 The ideal pH value of the blood is 7.4 and is thus in the basic range.
 However, a one-sided and acidic diet, physical and psychological stress can change the pH.
 In order to keep it within the required limit, the body has a buffer system.

-In order to buffer acidic end products, the organism primarily needs basic minerals such as iron, calcium, magnesium or zinc.
+In order to buffer acidic end products, the organism primarily needs basic minerals such as iron, calcium, magnesium, or zinc.
 As the microalgae contains numerous minerals, it can help regulate the acid-base balance.

 With a size of up to 2 square meters, the skin is the largest human sensory organ.
 It protects against cold and heat, makes it possible to feel and offers protection against pathogens as a natural barrier.
-But it doesn't just take on health tasks.
+But it does not just take on health tasks.
 A beautiful complexion also contributes to general well-being.

 Chlorella can have a positive effect on the complexion in various ways.
-The microalgae shows positive effects ondry skin or on skin prone to inflammation.
+The microalgae shows positive effects on dry skin or on skin prone to inflammation.
 Chlorella can improve wound healing and is therefore also suitable for oral or topical use in inflammatory skin diseases such as acne or neurodermatitis.

 Participants in a Polish study from 2017 not only reported reduced susceptibility to infections and better vitality after taking chlorella, but also hair quality and skin appearance improved noticeably.